samedi/caldav-go/README.md

 # go CalDAV

 This is a Go lib that aims to implement the CalDAV specification ([RFC4791]).
-It allows the quick implementation of an CalDAV server in Go.
-Basically, it provides the request handlers that will handle the several CalDAV HTTP requests, fetch the appropriate resources, build the response and return it.
+It allows the quick implementation of a CalDAV server in Go.
+Basically, it provides the request handlers that will handle the several CalDAV HTTP requests, fetch the appropriate resources, build and return the responses.

 ### How to install